Switching is an easy way to open a new current account and close your old account with your previous bank or building society.

 You will be able to access the funds in your old account up to and until your switch date, when they will be transferred to your new account.

-Yes, if the new account is open and you have money in it (or an overdraft agreement) then you can use it.
+Yes, if the new account is open and you have money in it (or an overdraft agreed) then you can use it.

 The Current Account Switch Service will not interfere with this process and any debit card or Direct Debit transactions that you have asked your bank to stop should remain stopped after your switch.